 Many of us grew up with Depression era parents and became used to their obsessive saving of jar lids, plastic bags and rubber bands.
 My father saw straightening a bent nail as a cent earned and a trip to Travis Hardware in Fayetteville avoided .

 Genetics must run strong in my body because it always tickles me to make something useful out of scrap.
 I recently decided to learn more about propagating houseplants.
 One of the first things I discovered is that the process of rooting leaf cuttings is made easier if you keep the soil warm while the plant leaves sprout roots.
-Most references recommend an electrified rubber warming mat, costing up to sixty dollars.
+Most references recommend an electrified rubber soil propagation mat (click for sources), which costs money.

 ONE PERSON’S JUNK IS….
-Much to my wife’s discomfort I keep an above-average amount of junk (her words) in our basement.
+Much to my family’s discomfort I keep an above-average amount of junk (their words) in our basement.
 But to my delight, among the junk, I saw the ingredients for a simple warming pad that would cost me only a few dollars.

 I reasoned that low wattage light bulbs could warm a metal tray from beneath and I could put my propagation tray on top, thus keeping the soil warm as the roots grew.